 Covers critical theories specific to the academic study of cinema and popular culture.
-Students will study and write about film from a range of perspectives such as realism, psychoanalysis, apparatus theory, reception studies, and feminist, queer, and post-colonial theories.
+Students will study and write about film in a variety of scholarly frameworks, including classic film theory and semiotics, apparatus theory and psychoanalysis, ideological critique and theories of genre, and feminist, queer, critical race, and postcolonial theory.
 3358 Studies in 18th Century British Literature and Culture (3-3-0) Prerequisite: 3 hours of literature.